 We hope this helps you plan for your upcoming Halloween events.
 Remember to follow your updated event safety rules & regulations laid down by the authority as that is the need of the hour.

 Rest assured that COVID-19 doesn’t mean the end of Trick Or Treating on Halloween.
 It only means that they are to be celebrated in an alternative manner with additional scrutiny given to venue and attendee safety.
-For those looking to plan ahead, our Halloween Offer will help you take a little off the top when it comes to managing your cash flow at the moment.
+For those looking to plan ahead, our COVID Recovery Offer will help you take a little off the top when it comes to managing your cash flow at the moment.

 YAPSODY Content is protected by copyrights, trademark, and/or other intellectual property laws.
 User agrees not to copy, reproduce, distribute, publish, display, repost on any website, or create derivative works of the YAPSODY Content without the express written permission of YAPSODY or as otherwise expressly permitted pursuant to the TOU, or to the extent that YAPSODY Content sharing functionality is provided by YAPSODY.
 YAPSODY reserves all rights to YAPSODY Content not granted herein.